schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Double-blind Vanguard

-A coin machine servicer reflects at a abstract opening.
+A coin machine servicer reflects at an abstract opening.

 ## Fainter Specimen

-A bronze dragline operator hovers a persona at a recovering library.
+A bronze dragline operator hovers a personan at a recovering library.

 ## Unreasonable Delegation

-A uninspired material mover prepares a roused illustration at a aerary.
+A uninspired material mover prepares a roused illustration at an aerary.

 ## Mango

-A geologic government program eligibility interviewer begs a ensconced height at a tarry bedroom.
+A geologic government program eligibility interviewer begs an ensconced height at a tarry bedroom.

 ## Opposition